viadee/sonarQuest/README.md

 ## License

-This project is licensed under the BSD 3-Clause "New" or "Revised" License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the BSD 3-Clause "New" or "Revised" License - see the [LICENSE](LICENSE) file for details.
 The licenses of the reused components of the SonarQuest server can be found in [Licenses SonarQuestServer](sonarQuest-backend/src/main/resources/licenses/licenses.json).

 ## User Guidelines